ehildenb/homod/univ.md

   extending SET-SUBSORT{N<M} + SET-SUBSORT{P<M} .
 endfm

-reduce n , p .
+reduce n p .
 ```

 ```
 Warning: sort declarations for constant mt do not have an unique least sort.
-Warning: sort declarations for operator _`,_ failed preregularity check on 17 out of 144 sort tuples.
+Warning: sort declarations for operator __ failed preregularity check on 17 out of 144 sort tuples.
 First such tuple is (SetA{N<M}, N).
-Warning: sort declarations for associative operator _`,_ are non-associative on 90 out of 1728 sort triples.
+Warning: sort declarations for associative operator __ are non-associative on 90 out of 1728 sort triples.
 First such triple is (SetB{N<M}, SetA{N<M}, N).
 ==========================================
-reduce in MYMOD-SET-SUBSORT-2 : n,p .
+reduce in MYMOD-SET-SUBSORT-2 : n p p .
 rewrites: 0 in 0ms cpu (0ms real) (~ rewrites/second)
-result NeSetB{P<M}: n,p
+result NeSetB{P<M}: n p
 ```

 This fails pre-regularity checks as well, and has a slightly more convoluted